What is Living Well with Pain?

 Living well with pain means being able to do the things: that are important to you and that matter most; the things you need to do; and doing the things that look after your health & wellbeing daily (including practices that help change pain, such as nervous system calming activities, with pain in the background.
 There are many aspects involved in living well with pain, these need exploring and tailoring to what is most helpful for each individual.
 Living well with pain and full resolution of pain (in reality the latter doesn’t happen for many people) takes time, flexible persistence, practice and compassion, to name a few of the important things.

 Living well with pain needs an understanding of the changes that happen when pain persists along with an individual toolkit of things that help look after your health & wellbeing.
 This blog will look at some of the aspects of living well with pain (whilst it changes in the background), and how we can do what matters most.
 All of the aspects covered in this blog are either already blogs and resources on the Unity Physiotherapy & Wellbeing website or they will be in the future.
-At the end of this blog you will find a link to a pdf resource with a few tips for the different aspects mentioned in this blog, along with a list of resources that are I feel are helpful and use with people in clinic.
+At the end of this blog you will find a link to a pdf resource document that has a few tips for the different aspects mentioned in this blog, along with a list of resources that are I feel are helpful and use with people in clinic.
 This resource list is not exhaustive and there are many more (you can also find a longer list of resources on the Unity Physiotherapy website).

 Tina, who lives with pain and runs livingwellpain.net created the helpful 25 elements of living well with pain diagram below (used here with her kind permission), and she has written about 10 of these in a blogs here http://livingwellpain.net/category/25-ways-to-manage-pain, you will find some of these woven into this blog.

 Everything that contributes to us being human can contribute to pain, so that’s a lot of things!
-I would be here forever if I listed them all, to give you an idea here are some of the factors that can contribute to pain: biological factors (everything including thoughts are part of our biology), a sensitive nervous system and body (includes the immune system), not feeling safe to move, beliefs, values, how we interact with the world, attention, opinions of others, previous experiences, myths about pain, expectation, self-criticism, thoughts, feelings and emotions, stress, lack of connection, avoidance, nutrition, overdoing and underdoing things, lack of purpose, feeling no-one understands, and much more.
+I would be here forever if I listed them all, to give you an idea here are some of the factors that can contribute to pain: biological factors (everything including thoughts are part of our biology), a sensitive nervous system and body (includes the immune system), not feeling safe to move, not trusting your body, beliefs, values, how we interact with the world, attention, opinions of others, previous experiences, myths about pain, expectation, self-criticism, thoughts, feelings and emotions, stress, lack of connection, avoidance, nutrition, overdoing and underdoing things, lack of purpose, feeling no-one understands, and much more.

 There is no agreed definition or set way to do this.
 In my mind pacing is essentially a flexible daily structure of what’s helpful for you.
 There are no set rules, no-one paces the same way because no-one walks in the same shoes, even though we create similar footprints.
 What we learn from what the evidence tells us can help, as well as from each other’s paths and footsteps.
 Learning how to pace and manage pain is a journey of exploration that takes many directions.